 Information obtained from the survey will be used to help inform local government policy.
 The information will be particularly useful for councils undertaking monitoring of progress towards strategic social, cultural and economic goals.

-The 2014 Quality of Life Survey was a collaboration between six New Zealand councils.
-Between them these areas account for just over half (53%) of the total population of New Zealand.In the past, up to 12 councils have participated in the survey.
-This number has reduced over time with the withdrawal of Tauranga and Hamilton City Councils between 2010 and 2012 and the establishment of Auckland Council on 1 November 2010 following the amalgamation of eight local authorities in the wider Auckland region.
+The 2016 Quality of Life Survey was a collaboration between nine New Zealand councils - seven city councils and two regional councils.
+Between them these areas account for nearly two thirds (65%) of the total population of New Zealand.In the past, up to 12 councils have participated in the survey.
+This number has changed over time for various reason including the establishment of Auckland Council on 1 November 2010 following the amalgamation of eight local authorities in the wider Auckland region.
 Any references to 'the 12 cities' contained on this website or in any historical reports refer to those councils which previously participated in the wider Quality of Life Project.